amplication/amplication/packages/local-data-service-generator-controller/README.md

 npx nx serve amplication-build-manager
 ```

-local-dsg-runner
+local-data-service-generator-controller
 ```
-npx nx serve local-dsg-runner
+npx nx serve local-data-service-generator-controller
 ```

 #### Troubleshooting issues in DSG

-By default, the `local-dsg-runner` automatically clean up exited continers.
+By default, the `local-data-service-generator-controller` automatically clean up exited continers.
 If you need to read the logs of a failing job, change the .env `AUTOREMOVE_CONTAINER` environment variable to `false` and the container won't be removed from Docker Desktop (or Podman Desktop)